If the UK leaves the EU without a deal, there may be changes that affect your business.

 Maintaining UK market access for devices and IVDs

-Devices for the UK market must be CE marked in compliance with EU law by either an EU notified body or a UK Conformity Assessment body (for devices CE marked prior to the 29 March 2019).
+Devices for the UK market must be CE marked in compliance with EU law by either an EU notified body or a UK Conformity Assessment body (for devices CE marked before we leave the EU).

 Any changes to this in the future will be subject to consultation with industry and your business will be given time to implement any new requirements.